longvu-db/delta/PROTOCOL.md

 - Block replacing partitioned tables with a differently-named partition spec
   - e.g. replacing a table partitioned by `part_a INT` with partition spec `part_b INT` must be blocked
   - e.g. replacing a table partitioned by `part_a INT` with partition spec `part_a LONG` is allowed
-- When the [Type Widening](#type-widening) table feature is supported, require that all type changes applied on the table are supported by [Iceberg V2](https://iceberg.apache.org/spec/#schema-evolution), based on the [Type Change Metadata](#type-change-metadata) recorded in the table schema.

 # Iceberg Compatibility V2